-- A common stage in the size reduction process is shredding. - ELT&C (whole or in pre-cut sections) are shredded into pieces of 50 300 mm, depending on the intended application. - Where shredded ELT&C is to be used as a tyre derived fuel (TDF), the shred is typically, 50 80mm. - Capital costs for tyre shredders can range from \$150,000 for a course shredder to more than \$1,000,000 for a high-capacity machine.
+- A common stage in the size reduction process is shredding. - ELT&C (whole or in pre-cut sections) are shredded into pieces of 50 150 mm, depending on the intended application. - Where shredded ELT&C is to be used as a TDF, the shred is typically, 50-80 mm. - Capital costs for tyre shredders can range from \$150,000 for a course shredder to more than \$1,000,000 for a high-capacity machine.
 A reliable, entry-level shredder for producing a uniform TDF product currently costs in the order of \$300,000.
 The output product is suitable for export (SV, 2023). - Maintenance costs for shredders are typically high, primarily for blade sharpening and replacement. - Additional operational costs and power consumption also need to be considered.

-Figure 5: typical stages of primary processing for ELT&C
+Figure 5: typical stages of primary processing for end-of-life tyres and conveyor belts.